HritwikSinghal/My_guides/src/Android_guides.md

 # Things to do before Format

+# **Table of Contents**
+- Backup
+- Update
+- Make Sure

+---

 ## Backup
 - Update apps before backup

 - Apps using Migrate & TB & OABX
 - Apps using SAI & individual apk's using apk extractor.
-- XprivacyLUA settings export
+- XprivacyLUA settings, Aegis, signal export
-- Aegis export
 -

 - Any photos in internal storage